 Using a fork, carefully remove skin and flake into bite-sized pieces.
 Sprinkle with seasoning blend.If using wild-caught salmon, follow same instructions and cook until salmon reaches a minimum internal temperature of 145 degrees, 3-5 minutes per side.
 Follow flaking instructions.
 If using ground beef, follow same instructions and break into small pieces with a spoon until no pink remains, 4-6 minutes.
 If using chicken, follow same instructions and stir occasionally until chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes.

 Finish the Dish

-Plate dish as pictured on front of card, topping tortillas with salmon, salsa, chipotle mayonnaise, cheese, and remaining cilantro.
+Plate dish as pictured on front of card, topping tostada shells with salmon, salsa, chipotle mayonnaise (to taste), cheese, and reserved cilantro.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.